 The FORCE11 Scholarly Communications Institute at the University of California, San Diego is a week long summer training course, incorporating intensive coursework, seminar participation, group activities, lectures and hands-on training.
-Participants will attend courses taught by world-wide leading experts in scholarly communications.
-Participants will also have the opportunity to discuss the latest trends and gain expertise in new technologies in research flow, new forms of publication, new standards and expectations, and new ways of measuring and demonstrating success that are transforming science and scholarship.
+Participants attend courses taught by world-wide leading experts in scholarly communications.
+Participants also have the opportunity to discuss the latest trends and gain expertise in new technologies in research flow, new forms of publication, new standards and expectations, and new ways of measuring and demonstrating success that are transforming science and scholarship.

 ISMTE serves a unique niche within the academic, scientific, medical, technical and professional publishing industry.
 Attendees of the 2018 ISMTE North American conference drive the editorial process in the fields of science, technology, medicine, nursing and allied health, and the humanities, as well as business, finance, economics, law, criminology, and the social sciences.

 Project Jupyter, the NumFOCUS Foundation, and O'Reilly Media have come together to host JupyterCon.
 It's a unique opportunity to see how Jupyter's creators, developers, and innovators across industry, government, and academia are using Jupyter to solve common problems—and how their solutions could be applied in your organization.

 Attendees learn how to build a flexible, future-proof, and highly scalable shared data infrastructure; create reproducible and iterative analysis, and leverage these powerful tools for sharing and communicating data analysis.